mangasoft/movie-collection/Test Plan-Ram_Manga.md

 ## Test Plan - Movie Collection Web App

-	Home movie collection is a web app that helps a user to store and search movies in their home collecetion.
+	Home movie collection is a web app that helps a user store and search movies in their home collecetion.

 - Test Strategy:
 	Testing the home movie application should include: